Skip to main content

 When using a single-mode fiber laser, the laser can texture the base metal at the same time if needed to improve adhesive properties.
 When using a multimode fiber laser, the process cannot texture the metal surface, but it can reach faster cleaning speeds.

-Industries that Benefit from Laser Paint Removal
+Industries That Benefit From Laser Paint Removal

 Automotive Industry